lethain/staff-eng/src/markdown/guides/what-do-staff-engineers-actually-do.md

 [Joy Ebertz](https://staffeng.com/stories/joy-ebertz) said, "The more senior you get, the less your job is about code.
 Sure, unlike a people manager, you still have a very technical slant, and even through principal, you'll likely be doing at least some coding.
 However, the higher you get, the more your job becomes about mentoring and growing the people around you (and more broadly), building your team through building your company's public tech brand, noticing larger technical trends that can be improved upon or corrected, helping to set the tech vision for your team or the company and advocating for resourcing for tech debt projects."

 Most write some, some write none, but none write as much as they used to earlier in their career.
 There will be the occasional week that is purely coding, but those won't be the norm, and if they happen too often, it's usually a sign of working [on something comfortable rather than important](https://staffeng.com/guides/work-on-what-matters).
+Even if you're not writing much, you'll be reading _a ton_ of your coworkers' code and doing a fair number of code reviews.

 ## Slow but rewarding

 One unifying theme across Staff-plus work is that the timeframes are longer.
-Early in your career, it's easy to get attached to software development's quick feedback cycle--write, test, ship, repeat--and most of the work you'll be doing at this level replaces that feedback loop with one that takes weeks, months and years.
+Early in your career, it's easy to get attached to software development's quick feedback cycle--write, test, ship, repeat--and most of the work you'll be doing at this level replaces that feedback loop with one that takes weeks, months, and years.
+These longer timeframes can feel surprisingly demoralizing when you first take on a Staff-plus role.
+It's normal to end some days as a Staff-plus engineer feeling like you haven't accomplished anything--keep at it!

-The impact and the personal growth lives in those longer timeframes, and while everyone I spoke with wished they'd occasionally get more time to code, none of them regretted their transition into their current roles.
+The impact and the personal growth lives in those longer timeframes, and while everyone I spoke with wished they'd occasionally get more time to code, and admitted worrying some days that they weren't accomplishing much, none of them regretted their transition into their current roles.